thebobuilder/odin-recipes/README.md

 # odin-recipes
-OTP project will link to different pages that contain different recipes
+OTP project will link to different pages that contain different recipes.